Skip to main content

 • The recovered energy goes back into the battery

-• You use less energy and extend your range
+• You use less energy and extend your range by 10-20%

 In Teslas, this creates the "one-pedal driving" experience where you rarely need the brake pedal in normal driving.
+Once you get used to it, going back to a regular car feels like driving with the handbrake on.

 Why Does Regen Become Limited?